Integrative Biological and Behavioral Sciences

 Toward alignment with NIMHD’s goals and priorities, we strongly encourage prospective grantees to contact extramural program officials before submitting applications whether in response to topic-based or parent grant funding announcements.

-Research that identifies, characterizes, and evaluates the biological, physiological, and developmental mechanisms, etiology, and interrelationships of factors that contribute to and/or impact diseases, comorbidities, and other health outcomes.
+Interdisciplinary research that identifies, characterizes, the biological, physiological, and developmental mechanisms, etiology, and interrelationships of factors that contribute to and/or impact multiple chronic diseases, comorbidities, and other health outcomes.
 DIBBS is interested in the evaluation of these mechanisms with respect to other concurrent domains of influence, such as behavioral, environmental, sociocultural, and health care factors.

 Genomic and Epigenomic Factors

-Research to investigate and understand the mechanisms of how genomics, epigenomics, transcriptomics, and other related patterns and biological signatures are influenced or influence health and health disparities in diverse populations.
+Research to investigate and understand the mechanisms of how genomics, epigenomics, transcriptomics, and other related patterns and biological signatures are influenced or how they influence health.

 Program Contact(s): Dr. Utibe Bickham-Wright, Dr. Rina Das, Dr. Seema Desai